andrewheiss/datavizs21.classes.andrewheiss.com/content/content/02-content.markdown

 ### Questions to reflect on

+*(Remember, you don’t need to answer all of these—or even any of them!
+These are just here to help guide your thinking.)*

 -   Why does graphic design matter when conveying truth?
 -   What makes something well designed (vs. poorly designed)?